2021 New York Giants season: Week 13: at Miami Dolphins

 After the Eagles game, it was revealed Daniel Jones sprained his neck in the contest and was officially ruled out on December 3.
 Backup QB Mike Glennon would get his first start with the Giants.

 The story in the first half was about field position.
 After the Giants were pinned deep and moved the ball to midfield, Glennon was intercepted by Xavien Howard who was touched down at the 3-yard line.
 A Dolphins three-and-out put the Giants in good field position for their next drive, and kicked a field goal to open the scoring.
 The Dolphins responded with a field goal of their own, and later capped off a 12-play, 89-yard drive to take a 10–3 halftime lead.

 The Giants kicked a field goal on their opening drive of the second half to make it 10–6, and there were 2 combined first down over the next 6 drives for both teams.
 Near the end of the third quarter after taking a sack, Joe Judge called timeout on 2nd and 23.
 Glennon was sacked on the following play and followed by a delay of game.
 This sequence deflated the Giants, who gave the ball back to the Dolphins in advantageous field position and scored to make it 17–6.
 The Dolphins missed a field goal to ice the game and gave the ball back to the Giants, who made it a one-score game again.
 The defense couldn't get any stops nor could the coaches keep stopping the clock, so the Dolphins kicked one last field goal and defeated the Giants 20–9, winning their fifth game in a row and reviving their playoff hopes.

 The Dolphins became the second team to ever win 5 games in a row after a 7-game losing streak (the first being the 1994 Giants).
 They snapped a 4-game losing streak against the Giants, defeating them for the first time since 2003, also their first time beating them in Miami.
-Dolphins WR Jaylen Waddle broke Jarvis Landry's franchise record with most catches in a season by a rookie (finished with 84 in 2014) with his 9-catch, 90-yard performance.
-The Giants fell to 4–8 on the season and backup QB Mike Glennon suffered a concussion in the loss.
+Dolphins wide receiver Jaylen Waddle broke Jarvis Landry's franchise record with most catches in a season by a rookie (finished with 84 in 2014) with his 9-catch, 90-yard performance.
+The Giants fell to 4–8 on the season and backup quarterback Mike Glennon suffered a concussion in the loss.